ros2/design/articles/101_build_tool.md

 Invoking a build system for a package implies also setting up environment variables before the process, e.g. the `CMAKE_PREFIX_PATH`.
 It should be possible for developers to manually invoke the build system for one package.
 The environment variable might be partially different from the environment variables necessary to use a package after it has been built.
-To make that convenient the tool should provide an easy to use mechanism to setup the development environment necessary to invoke the build system.
+To make that convenient the tool should provide an easy-to-use mechanism to setup the development environment necessary to manually invoke the build system.

 ### Beyond Building